 *Invite a friend(s) new to the Ranch and you each save $100!

 Basic Accommodations are shared room Main Lodge, Yurt, Sai Condo or single Tipi/Tent, and include meals and use of all amenities – our bathhouse, sauna, hot tub, as well as all the Feathered Pipe Ranch facilities and grounds.

 Full description of accommodations options: Click here

-Shuttle Service: Airport shuttle service on the day of arrival/departure is an additional $65.
-Non-arrival/departure shuttle service is $100
+Shuttle Service: Airport shuttle service to and from the Ranch on arrival and departure days is an additional $65.
+Shuttle service on days other than arrival/departure is $100.

 Arrival and departure: Please plan to arrive at the Ranch no later than 5pm on the arrival day (Saturday, 13 July) of your retreat so you can join us for a tour of the grounds before dinner at 6:30pm and our group evening orientation following dinner.
 Please arrange to leave the Ranch in the morning or early afternoon of departure day (Saturday, 20 July).
 There are no classes or sessions on departure day.
 We request that our guests depart their lodging by 9am on departure day to give our staff sufficient time to prepare for incoming guests.

 Thanks and look forward to seeing you!